TRAINING PEER COUNSELLORS TO SUPPORT THEIR COMMUNITIES

 GULU WOMEN'S RESOURCE CENTER

-The GWRC provides women, girls and community in Northern Uganda, and neighboring districts, access to information and support thru small group educational courses, including computer skills, helping them become more able to make informed decisions about their lives.
-The center educates women about their health and well being, including access to family planning information, learning money management for economic empowerment and how to recognize and address domestic violence provides a reading space and material for community members, and also host the peace Hub a space that provides psychosocial support to the victims of domestic violence.
+The Gulu Women Resource Center provides women, girls, and community in Northern Uganda, and neighboring districts, access to information and support thru small group educational courses, including computer skills, helping them become more able to make informed decisions about their lives.
+The center educates women about their health and well being, including access to family planning information, learning money management for economic empowerment, and how to recognize and address domestic violence provides a reading space and material for community members, and also host the peace Hub a space that provides psychosocial support to the victims of domestic violence.

 ADDRESSING THE BARRIERS OF ACCESS TO JUSTICE FOR WOMEN

 In Uganda, there is an ominous lack of democratic space.
 Public and community space is critical to the development and health of a community, region, and nation.
 Democratic space provides citizens and civil society the ability to challenge and better understand the interface between citizens, government, and policy development.
 In addition, community space enables communities and civil society to gather, facilitate conversations, and develop solutions to relevant and pressing issues.

 To address the issues of stubborn poverty and the challenges women face regarding access to and information on health, justice & human rights, gender-based violence, economic empowerment, education, and activism, we opened the Gulu Women’s Resource Center (GWRC).
 Which is a one-stop center that provides essential support, information, and education to women, girls, and the community in northern Uganda?